datacamp-content-public/Application-Intro-to-T-SQL-Microsoft-SQL/slides/chapter_1_bf2ab310c48319c4cb626ccd81da9fe6.md

 `@script`
-We can sort by multiple columns, in different combinations of ascending and descending order.
+We can sort by multiple columns and combinations of order, to arrive at the final output we require
-This can dramatically vary our results

 ---